kshitijmamgain/ML-optimizations/README.md

 Optimizing ML Projects
 # Project Introduction:

-The project aims to create and compare optimized ML models using Catboost, LightGBM and XGBoost on multiple data sources for binary classification problem
+The project aims to create and compare optimized ML models using Catboost, LightGBM and XGBoost on multiple data sources for binary classification problem.
+You can check the project presentation [here](https://github.com/kshitijmamgain/ML-optimizations/blob/master/Comparison_final.pdf).
+A draft white paper of the experiment is also [available](https://github.com/kshitijmamgain/ML-optimizations/blob/master/experiment_short.pdf) for reference.

 # Project Outline: